Top Artist Joey Trap’s New Album, Professional

 Kulture Vulturez: You’ve released a lot of music, where do you feel your drive and work ethic comes from?

 Joey Trap: It’s passion, it’s a true gift from god being able to consistently make music and never run out of songs.
 I can’t tell you more than when I sit down in the studio and hear a beat play I’m ready always.
-Doesn’t matter what emotion or mood or circumstances, I will use those things to my advantage and put those energies into my writing / recording.
+Doesn’t matter what emotion or mood or circumstances, I will use those things to my advantage and put those energies into my writing and recording.

 Kulture Vulturez: What do you feel has a bigger influence on you as an artist the East Coast or the West coast?